06 – Buildings, Energy Use + Carbon

 Where does my Electricity come from?

 An increasing number of buildings owners are buying off-site renewable energy, often through contracts like Virtual Power Purchase Agreements (VPPAs).
+Since renewable energy, once built, has no direct fuel costs, a long-term arrangement for 100% renewable energy can be cheaper than buying energy from the utility.
 The location and type of power being generated through these are important to the carbon emissions from a project, as we see in the next few sections.

-We sometimes talk about the US electricity grid carbon emissions, the grid is not managed on a national scale.
-Instead, there are roughly 66 balancing authorities.
-(Sometimes regulated as Regional Transmission Organizations (RTOs) or Independent System Operators (ISOs)).
-Balancing authorities decide when to turn power plants on, off, up or down, and buy or sell power with other balancing authorities at each minute of each day in a complex dance.
+While we sometimes talk about the US electricity grid carbon emissions, the grid is not managed on a national scale.
+Instead, there are roughly 66 balancing authorities, and many of these are managed by larger entities called Regional Transmission Organizations (RTOs) or Independent System Operators (ISOs).
+These entities decide when to turn power plants on, off, up or down, and buy or sell power entities at each minute of each day in a complex dance.
 For example, when electricity demand is high for the Public Service Company of New Mexico Balancing Authority, they can generate more power or buy it from Arizona Public Service Company or many other nearby Balancing Authorities.
 Electricity is also generated from privately owned rooftop solar; one analysis shows the lowest cost electricity grid has a substantial amount of rooftop solar.

 At a larger scale, there are three major grid regions in the continental US and lower Canada: the Eastern, Western, and ERCOT (Texas) Interconnections.
 They are largely independent, and only very limited amounts of power can be transferred between the three regions.
 The Western Interconnect also includes an Energy Imbalance Market as a real-time power market to reduce cost and carbon that spans many balancing authorities.